 Our provision for credit losses is a charge to income in order to bring our allowance for credit losses to a level deemed appropriate by management.
 For a description of the factors taken into account by management in determining the allowance for credit losses see "-Financial Condition -Allowance for Credit Losses on Loans Held for Investment."
-The provision for credit losses was \$47.9 million for the six months ended June 30, 2020, compared to \$8.3 million for the same period in 2019, an increase of \$39.6 million, or 474.4%.
-The increase in the recorded provision for credit losses for the six months ended June 30, 2020 was primarily attributable to the change in the Texas economic forecasts used in the CECL model during the six months ended June 30, 2020 to reflect the expected impact of the COVID-19 pandemic, as compared to our initial adoption of CECL.
-In the six months ended June 30, 2020, we also recorded a \$6.7 million provision for unfunded commitments, which was also attributable to the change in the economic forecasts as a result of the COVID-19 pandemic.
-Allowance for credit losses as a percentage of loans held for investment, excluding mortgage warehouse and PPP loans, was 2.01%, 1.73% and 0.43% of total loans at June 30, 2020, March 31, 2020 and June 30, 2019, respectively.
+The provision for credit losses was \$56.6 million for the nine months ended September 30, 2020, compared to \$18.0 million for the same period in 2019, an increase of \$38.6 million, or 214.3%.
+The increase in the recorded provision for credit losses for the nine months ended September 30, 2020 was primarily attributable to the implementation of CECL on January 1, 2020 which resulted in a required increase in our provision of \$19.4 million.
+Subsequent to implementation, the increase was further due to changes in the Texas economic forecasts used in the CECL model during the nine months ended September 30, 2020 to reflect the expected impact of the COVID-19 pandemic.
+In the nine months ended September 30, 2020, we also recorded an \$8.1 million provision for credit losses as a percentage of loans held for investment, excluding mortgage warehouse and PPP loans, was 2.10%, 2.01% and 0.46% of total loans at September 30, 2020, June 30, 2020 and September 30, 2019, respectively.